Kgau89/The-Traitors-UK/README.md

 5. Dashboard Creation: I exported the Python data frame to Excel and built the Dashboard in Tableau

 # Results
 Since the show had me captured, I was curious to know how the Twitter community found the show.
 It came as no surprise that Wilf was the most popular contestant.
 He was the ultimate traitor after all.
-Based on the sentiment analysis, there is almost a fair split of Positive, Neutral and Negative perceptions.
+Based on the sentiment analysis, the opinions are more positive than negative.
 # User Implications
 This type of analysis can benefit businesses in any context.
 Analysing Twitter perceptions can help managers to understand their customers better and make data-driven decisions.